-If discovered, academic misconduct or dishonesty of any kind should be reported to the Office of Student Rights and Responsibilities.
+If discovered, academic misconduct or dishonesty of any kind should be reported.
 Cheating should be discouraged during class assessments by maintaining vigilance, roaming the room, and constructing tests that discourage basic cheat sheets.
 Plagiarism can be detected — and thus hopefully prevented entirely — by using the system Turnitin, an external tool in Canvas.

 Some of the roles an instructor occasionally fill include that of mentor, adviser, and counselor.
 Peruse the following websites that offer resources for students at USF if you wish to familiarize yourself with the network of support here.
 When students come to you with personal problems, it may be because they trust you and because they may not feel comfortable talking to anyone else.
 You will want to know how to change roles smoothly and how to maintain objectivity and careful boundaries.
 And you will want to know where to refer students when their needs lie outside of your legal and ethical terrain.
 Any concerns in these areas must be directed to the appropriate office.
-For example, without written instructions from Students with Disabilities Services (SDS), you should not make adjustments to accommodate a student who informs you of their special needs.
-You should politely refer them to SDS, who will then instruct you how to proceed.
+For example, without written instructions from Student Accessibility Services (SAS), you should not make adjustments to accommodate a student who informs you of their special needs.
+You should politely refer them to SAS, who will then instruct you how to proceed.
 Also, you should know that if a student becomes distraught in your class or your office, you have the right (and responsibility) to refer them to the Counseling Center.
 In fact, you may offer to accompany them there, but you are not obligated to be the person to solve their problems.

 Here are some additional links to a variety of USF campus student services: